elliotec/elliotec.com/source/posts/2015-12-04-a-case-against-specialization.html.markdown

-You still have to know a bit of HTML, CSS, and JavaScript to get your way around Rails, but you can take shortcuts with those too, like templating with ERB, using CSS frameworks like Bootstrap or Thoughtbot's Refills, and jQuery.
+You still have to know a bit of HTML, CSS, and JavaScript to get your way around Rails, but you can take shortcuts with those too, like templating with ERB, using CSS frameworks like Bootstrap or Thoughtbot's Refills, and of course jQuery, which has become bafflingly rejected recently by a lot of the JavaScript community in favor of worse solutions.

-Some proponents of the full stack JavaScript world are attracted to the "one language to rule them all" idea, but most implementations of client side frameworks lack any structure or standardization or convention and take so much time to configure that shipping a product is arduous.
-(If you like the idea of developing entirely in one language, I recommend looking into Clojure and Luminus which is super fast and expressive and uses some of my favorite Railsy ideas)
+Some proponents of the full stack JavaScript world are attracted to the "one language to rule them all" idea, but most implementations of JS frameworks lack any structure or standardization or convention and take so much time to configure that shipping a product is arduous.
+(If you like the idea of developing entirely in one language, I recommend looking into Clojure and Luminus which is fast and expressive and uses some awesome truly full-stack patterns.)

-Stuff like Yeoman eases the pain a little bit sometimes, but the fragmentation of the community and the enormous mess and sheer number of JS frameworks destroy their accessibility and often require that one be an expert in JavaScript in order to properly implement.
+Stuff like Yeoman eases the pain a little bit sometimes, but the fragmentation of the community and the fiasco that has become of the JavaScript framework/library/ world. their accessibility and often require that one be an expert in JavaScript in order to properly implement.
 Why?

-##Effort For its Own Sake
+## Effort For its Own Sake

 Many JavaScript frameworks are implementing patterns like MV-star or MVVM .
 They take the solid tried and true MVC pattern that most developers are